WARNING: THIS REVIEW CONTAINS MINOR SPOILERS!

 Many years ago, when video stores still existed and Blockbuster Video was king, I discovered a film that would stick with me well into my adult life: THE LEGEND OF DINOSAURS.
 Thinking it was just another kid-oriented dinosaur flick, my overprotective mother allowed me to rent it.
 Based on the cartoonish VHS cover art, it’s now easy to see why she didn’t feel compelled to preview it, and in many ways I’m thankful she didn’t.

 Skip ahead to sometime in 2005 or 2006, where thanks to the internet, I would rediscover this dark film from my past.
-I managed to snag two fan-made DVD-Rs of the film which included three versions of the movie (uncut Japanese, the German cut, entitled GIGANTEN DER VORZEIT, and the American cut that I had seen as a child), plus a multitude of extras.
+I managed to snag fan-made DVD-Rs of the film which included three cuts of the movie (English, German, and Japanese), plus a multitude of extras.
 Once it arrived at my door, I eagerly popped it into my Blu-ray player and sat down to take it all in.

 Old memories came flooding back, and by the time it was all over, I discovered that in some strange way, I loved this movie.
 And now here we are today, several decades after I first discovered LEGEND OF DINOSAURS AND MONSTER BIRDS.
 Having revisited again, I have to say that I’m still a big fan of this cult oddity.
 From its groovy disco-funk soundtrack, to its overly artsy cinematography, I still adore the final feature-length film of the late Junji Kurata.